inria-defense/balr/README.md

 balr extract /path/to/dataset
 ```

 That command will look for all audio files in the directory, and extract embeddings using the default embedding model ([Wespeaker](https://github.com/wenet-e2e/wespeaker)).
-Embeddings for each audio file will be saved as numpy arrays in `.txt` files matching the names of the audio file they correspond to.
+Embeddings for each audio file will be saved as numpy arrays in pickle `.pkl` files matching the names of the audio file they correspond to.

 #### Binarization of embeddings